FEISystems/ms-macwis-prototype/README.md

 ### Responsive Design

 Prototype of Web Application, based on the context, development, could means screen mockup, wireframe or UI prototyping or all of these.
-FEi understand the concept of doing prototype in this response is to demonstrate the process and technologies used to create a responsive and interactive prototype based on one high level user story with agile methodologies.

-As normally did after the agile (scrum) team assembled for this proposal, we had a quick planning meeting to setup one sprint (two weeks) process from start to finish this prototype, with common scrum configuration.
-See 2.1 for details.
-During the initial planning meeting, we discussed 1) User Stories that include functional and non-functional stories 2) Move the product backlogs to sprint backlogs, based on the estimation and team capacity 3) Discussed couple ways of the prototyping and decide to use coding based approach that fully fit our needs.
-4) And then team picked up the backlogs and started working on it.

 The technologies we choose for this prototyping are 1) HTML5/CSS3/Bootstrap/AngularJS framework based 2) Start from UI, with imported provider data as JSON data source 3) Setup a public github repository under FEiSystems account to share the development process.
 We choose Bootstrap framework on top of HTML5/CSS3/JavaScript is based on 1) We used bootstrap as key components and front end framework for many projects 2) Bootstrap is powerful, poplar to create responsive, mobile first and cross devices web sites on the UI part.